ecmwf/anemoi-datasets/docs/using/configuration.rst

 -  Otherwise suffix ``.zarr`` is added to the name and the file is searched at every location listed in the ``path`` list.

-You can also modify the list of named datasets and the path temporarily by setting using the :ref:`add_named_dataset` and :ref:`add_dataset_path` respectively.
+See :ref:`miscellaneous` to modify the list of named datasets and the path temporarily.